IBM-Cloud/isv-vsi-product-deploy-sample/README.md

   ]
 }

-Note: you will need to acquire a bearer token before making the API call.
-One way to do this is to use the command `ibmcloud iam oauth-tokens`.
 ```

 The following API example shows how to use a single IBM Cloud Object Storage bucket.
 Make sure the image name is unique and the same value is used across all regions.
 In this example the image name is **vsi-image-example**. ****Be sure to record the image ID that's returned for each image.